mitmedialab/prg-raise-playground/extensions/README.md

 Please first make sure you've satisfied [Svelte Dependency](https://github.com/mitmedialab/prg-extension-boilerplate#svelte-only-if-you-are-developing-ui).

-To generate a new svelte file, run the following command:
+To generate a new svelte file, run the following command from the root of the project:

 ```bash
 npm run add:ui <extension folder>